 By providing this publication as an online guidebook, GMA can update content as needed to reflect changes in the laws and add information about new topics and best practices, so local leaders will always have access to the latest information.

 Please note that this handbook is provided for general informational purposes only, does not constitute legal advice, and may not apply to your specific situation.
 Municipal officials should consult with their city attorney before taking any action based on the content of this publication.

 This handbook is the result of the combined efforts of city officials, staff of state agencies, local government consultants, Carl Vinson Institute of Government staff, and GMA staff.
 We would like to thank all of the individuals who worked on this project.

-GMA staff who contributed to the chapters of this text are:
+GMA staff (past and present) who contributed to the chapters of this text are:

 Larry Hanson, Executive Director

 Perry Hiott, Director, Community Development & Financial Services

 Becky Taylor, Director, Federal Relations & Research

 Michael B. Brown, Principal, Brown Pelican Consulting, LLC